Coevolution at the Interface of Species Interactions

 A cellular-genetic basis for endosymbiont prevalence

-Endosymbioses are an intimate form of species interaction in which microbes reside within the cells of their host.
-These relationships influence basic aspects of host biology, evolution, and ecology.
-I study the spread and evolution of the most common endosymbionts in nature: maternally transmitted Wolbachia bacteria.
-Wolbachia infect about half of all insects species and biocontrol programs employ virus-blocking Wolbachia to prevent deadly human diseases in mosquito populations.
-My research program examines how cellular and genomic host-microbe interactions determine global Wolbachia prevalence and coevolution with hosts.
+Endosymbioses are intimate host-microbe relationships where bacteria reside within the cells of their host.
+Endosymbionts alter basic aspects of host biology, evolution, and ecology.
+We study the spread and evolution Wolbachia, the most common endosymbionts in nature.
+Wolbachia infect about half of all insects species and biocontrol programs employ virus-blocking Wolbachia to prevent mosquitoes from transmitting deadly diseases like dengue.
+Our research goal is to understand how cellular host-microbe interactions determine global Wolbachia prevalence and coevolution with hosts.

 Endosymbionts alter host fitness

-Microbes have diverse effects on host physiology, behavior, and fitness.
-Wolbachia cells are found throughout many host tissues (e.g., the brain), yet we have a poor understanding of how somatic infections affect host fitness.
-Using a comparative approach, I've found that Wolbachia have pervasive effects on basic aspects of insect physiology and behavior.
-Thus far, my work has demonstrated how Wolbachia alter host activity levels and thermal preference.
-Chelsey Caldwell, a recent UM undergraduate student, spearheaded the project on host thermal preference and presented her findings virtually at the UM Conference on Undergraduate Research!
+Endosymbionts can have complex effects on the physiology, behavior, and fitness of their hosts.
+Wolbachia bacteria are found throughout many insect tissues (e.g., the brain), yet we have a poor understanding of how somatic infections affect host fitness.
+Using a comparative approach, we've found that Wolbachia have pervasive effects on basic aspects of insect physiology and behavior.
+Thus far, the work has demonstrated that diverse Wolbachia strains diverged put to 50 million years alter the activity levels and thermal preference of their Drosophila hosts.

 Evolution at the interface of toxin-binding in a predator-prey arms race

-Intense reciprocal selection between natural enemies like predator and prey can lead to arms race coevolution.
+Intense coevolution between natural enemies like predators and prey can lead to an arms race.
 I study adaptation at the molecular interface of toxin-binding in the coevolutionary arms race between garter snakes and their deadly prey, Pacific newts.
-My dissertation examined how constraints on protein evolution, in conjunction with population structure, shape geographic variation in arms race dynamics across western North America.
+The work examines how protein evolution and constraints shape levels of escalation in the arms race across western North America.

 Convergent evolution of a conserved protein

 Arms race coevolution drives rapid adaptation and counter-adaptation, but functional trade-offs may also develop as a consequence.
 I found that multiple lineages of garter snakes independently evolved resistance to tetrodotoxin (TTX) via a repeated first-step mutation to the Nav1.4 skeletal muscle sodium channel that disrupts toxin-binding, implying that increases in resistance depend on an initial permissive mutation.
 In highly resistant snakes, accumulating mutations in the channel pore disrupt toxin-binding, but also generate negative trade-offs with Nav1.4 function and muscle performance.
 These results highlight how costs develop as beneficial mutations accumulate in the arms race.
-The evolutionary trajectory of Nav1.4 seems to strike a balance between increasing TTX resistance and maintaining the conserved function of the sodium channel.
-This pleiotropy associated with Nav1.4 evolution helps explain geographic variation in snake TTX resistance across western North America.
+Constraints associated with Nav1.4 evolution help explain the convergent evolution of TTX resistance in multiple snake populations across western North America.

 Asymmetries in the arms race

-Reciprocal selection is the hallmark of a coevolutionary relationship, but the evolutionary response of each species may not be symmetrical.
-I tested whether snakes and newts have symmetrical evidence of co-adaptation across their range of sympatry.
-I found that levels of snake resistance and newt toxins are closely matched across the landscape, implying that geographic variation in both species' armaments is a result of the arms race.
-By the same token, phenotypic and genotypic variation in snake resistance exhibits a clear signature of local adaptation.
-Unexpectedly, however, landscape variation in newt toxins was best explained by the geographic structure of newt populations, not snake resistance.
+Reciprocal adaptation is a hallmark of coevolution, but the evolutionary response of each species may not be symmetrical.
+Levels of snake resistance and newt toxins are closely matched across western North America, implying that geographic variation in both species' armaments is a result of the arms race.
+By the same token, geographic variation in snake TTX resistance shows a clear signature of local adaptation to toxic prey.
+However, I found that geographic variation in newt toxin levels was best explained by the spatial structure of newt populations, not snake resistance.
 Newt populations seem to structure variation in prey toxins, which in turn influences local levels of resistance in predators.
-This surprising result suggests that neutral processes like gene flow—rather than reciprocal selection—represent the greatest source of variation across the geographic mosaic of coevolution.
+This unexpected result suggests that neutral processes like gene flow—rather than reciprocal adaptation—represent the greatest source of variation across the geographic mosaic of coevolution.